Ysiliu/HSMH/README.md

 config: config.py contains some parameters used by a network.

-data: generate_data.py is used to randomly generate some flow data in a network.
+data: generate_data.py is used to randomly generate flow data in a network.

 simulation: simulation_BT.py, simulation_PASA.py, simulation_EDF.py, and simulation_HSMH.py denote the four algorithms described in the paper, respectively.